Canine TPLO & CCL Rehabilitation | Kirsten Vet Physio

 Muscle Loss

-Noticeable wasting of the thigh (quadriceps and hamstring) muscles on the affected leg — even within a few weeks of injury — due to reduced weight bearing and disuse.
+Noticeable wasting of the thigh muscles on the affected leg — even within a few weeks of injury — due to reduced weight bearing and disuse.

 😣